japila-books/spark-sql-internals/docs/SQLExecution.md

 `withNewExecutionId` executes `body` query action with a new <<spark.sql.execution.id, execution id>> (given as the input `executionId` or auto-generated) so that all Spark jobs that have been scheduled by the query action could be marked as parts of the same `Dataset` action execution.

-`withNewExecutionId` allows for collecting all the Spark jobs (even executed on separate threads) together under a single SQL query execution for reporting purposes, e.g. to [reporting them as one single structured query in web UI](SQLTab.md).
+`withNewExecutionId` allows for collecting all the Spark jobs (even executed on separate threads) together under a single SQL query execution for reporting purposes, e.g. to [reporting them as one single structured query in web UI](ui/SQLTab.md).

 NOTE: If there is another execution id already set, it is replaced for the course of the current action.

-In addition, the `QueryExecution` variant posts [SparkListenerSQLExecutionStart](SQLListener.md#SparkListenerSQLExecutionStart) and [SparkListenerSQLExecutionEnd](SQLListener.md#SparkListenerSQLExecutionEnd) events (to spark-LiveListenerBus.md[LiveListenerBus] event bus) before and after executing the `body` action, respectively.
-It is used to inform [`SQLListener` when a SQL query execution starts and ends](SQLListener.md#onOtherEvent).
+In addition, the `QueryExecution` variant posts `SparkListenerSQLExecutionStart` and [SparkListenerSQLExecutionEnd](ui/SparkListenerSQLExecutionEnd.md) events before and after executing the `body` action, respectively.

 NOTE: Nested execution ids are not supported in the `QueryExecution` variant.